-- Taxes on assets such as IRAs or other qualified plans can be reduced or eliminated. - Charitable gifts through a will are 100 percent deductible for estate tax purposes. - You may specify that your bequest be used for general purposes for the American Cancer Society or for a particular area of interest. - Once you notify the American Cancer Society of your bequest intention, you will have the option to join the Society of Champions.
+- Taxes on assets such as IRAs or other qualified plans can be reduced or eliminated. - Charitable gifts through a will are 100 percent deductible for estate tax purposes. - You may specify that your bequest be used for general purposes for the American Cancer Society or for a particular area of interest. - Once you notify the American Cancer Society of your bequest intention, you will have the option to join our Champion Society.